SeidSmatti/redditUntranslate/README.md

 ## Overview

-**redditUntranslate** removes language parameters that are automatically added to Reddit URLs, ensuring direction to original, non-translated content.
+**redditUntranslate** removes language parameters that are automatically added to Reddit URLs, ensuring redirection to original, non-translated content.
 This extension is particularly useful for users who prefer browsing Reddit in their default language without automatic translation.

 ## Features